tq-bit/candidus-docs/docs/intro/getting-started.md

 For your convenience, we've compiled a checklist to make the most out of your purchase.
 Its progress will be stored in your browser, so you can stop anytime and come back later.

+> We only assume that you've already setup your Ghost site and added a custom domain.

 <Checklist :items="todoItems" @change-item="onUpdate" />

+## Get Candidus